cultural-impact-of-warfare

 Irish Shields

 Irish Celtic shields were distinct for their almost exclusive use of wood and leather, with very few surviving metal examples.
-Early medieval Irish texts (e.g., the Book of Leinster) describe shields made of yew or ash, covered with hide, and painted with a device called a "sciath".
-The round form persisted into the medieval period, influencing Viking shield design and later Irish clan warfare.
+Early medieval Irish texts—such as the Book of Leinster—describe shields made of yew or ash, covered with hide, and painted with a device called a "sciath".
+These shields were often described as having a boss of horn or bronze.
+The round form persisted into the medieval period, influencing Viking shield design and later Irish clan warfare, where the shield continued to be a badge of honor.

 The Shield as Artistic Expression